-Palomino is a small town by the beach about an hour and a half north of Santa Marta.
 Honestly, despite being here in Colombia since 2011, I had not even heard of Palomino until fairly recently.
-While I’ve seen descriptions from other blogs online describing it as undiscovered, it was fairly crowded when we were there, so it’s clearly firmly on the map.
+While I’ve seen descriptions from other blogs online describing it as undiscovered, there was a decent crowd when we were there, so it’s clearly firmly on the map.

 It seemed to me that Palomino has replaced Taganga as a nice stop off point for backpackers, and it reminded me quite a bit of the vibes in Taganga a few years back, basically a quiet beach town that has been turned into a tourist destination with a proliferation of trendy hostels and restaurants/cafes/bars.

-While there are prettier beaches on Colombia’s Caribbean coast, Palomino’s laid-back vibe and cafes make for a nice happy medium between the city and nature and is a good spot to make stop and chill out if you are going to or coming from Tayrona National Park or La Guajira.
+While there are prettier beaches on Colombia’s Caribbean coast, Palomino’s laid-back vibe and cafes make for a nice happy medium between the city and nature.
+It is the perfect place to stop and chill out if you are going to or coming from Tayrona National Park or La Guajira.

 Below, I will give you a run down of our visit.
 In this travel guide to Palomino, you will learn how to get there, available accommodations, and what to do in Palomino, Colombia.